 Inquiries regarding an institution’s accredited status by the Northwest Commission on Colleges and Universities should be directed to the administrative staff of the institution.
 Individuals may also contact:

 Redmond, WA 98052

 The College's accreditation was most recently reaffirmed in 2020.
 A copy of official accreditation documentation is on reserve and available for review in Barber Library during business hours.
-Questions regarding accreditation should be addressed to the vice president for instruction.
+Questions regarding accreditation should be addressed to the vice president of academic affairs.